vifirsanova/empi_agent/README.md

 ## Orchestration Pattern

-Parallel-Sequential Processing Pattern runs TextAnalyzer and FeedbackAgent in parallel as part of the agentic framework, and starts InterfaceGenerate for HTML-template inference
+Parallel-Sequential Processing Pattern runs TextAnalyzer and FeedbackAgent in parallel as part of the agentic framework, then starts InterfaceGenerator for HTML generation

 ```mermaid
 flowchart TD